stnava/symlrExamples/README.md

 ## Examples

-Example scripts and pointers to data for testing simlr and comparing its application to related methods.
+Example scripts and pointers to data for testing SiMLR and comparing its application to related methods.

 1. Glioma data: Clustering

-This 3-view example illustrates how we can cluster data based on simlr dimensionality reduction.
+This 3-view example illustrates how we can cluster data based on SiMLR dimensionality reduction.

 ```